Binomial rings and homotopy theory: The cobar construction of

 \section{The cobar construction of $\on{Num}[x]$}

 In this section, we compute the cohomology of the cobar construction of the ring $\on{Num}[x]$.
 This computation will play an important role in the proof of our main theorem.

 Let $C$ be a coalgebra over $\Z$ which is flat as an abelian group.
-Assume that $C$ is equipped with a coaugmentation $\Z\to C$.
+Assume that we are further given a coaugmentation of $C$, i.e. a map of coalgebras $\Z\to C$.
 Then the cobar construction of $C$ is the cochain complex $\Omega(C)$ associated to the cosimplicial object

 in which the inner cofaces are obtained by applying the diagonal map and the outer cofaces are given by the coaugmentation.

+\begin{rem} A pointed space can be viewed as a coaugmented coalgebra in the category of spaces (the coalgebra structure is given by the diagonal map and the coaugmentation by the base point).
+In that context, the totalization of the analogous cosimplicial object is a model for the loop space.
+This explains the notation for the cobar construction. \end{rem}

-The goal of this subsection is to compute the cobar construction of $\on{Num}[x]$.
+The goal of this section is to compute the cobar construction of $\on{Num}[x]$.
 On top of being a commutative ring, $\on{Num}[x]$ is a cocommutative coalgebra with coproduct

 given by the formula

 \begin{prop} The cohomology of $\Omega(\on{Num}[x])$ is free of rank $1$ in cohomological degree $0$ and $1$ and is zero in any other degree. \end{prop}

 \begin{proof} The coalgebra $\on{Num}[x]$ is, as an abelian group, isomorphic to the direct sum $\oplus_{n\in\mathbb{N}}\binom{x}{n}$ by \cite[Lemma 2.2]{elliottbinomial}.
 We have the Vandermonde identity which describes the diagonal in $N$~: